PROTECTING COMMUNITIES FROM TOXIC & RADIOACTIVE EXPOSURE

 TOXICS & NUCLEAR: UTAH'S PAST, PRESENT & FUTURE

 Utah’s history with toxic exposure is extensive.
-It includes large-scale uranium mining and milling, nuclear testing fallout, widespread radon exposure, the incineration of chemical weapons, and ongoing radioactive dumping.
+It includes fallout from nuclear weapons testing, large-scale uranium mining and milling, the incineration of chemical weapons, widespread radon exposure, and ongoing radioactive waste dumping.
 These activities, which have caused significant and lasting health issues for Utah residents, are set to continue with the state’s ongoing exploration of nuclear energy.

 The Consequences

-Radioactive and toxic waste in Utah, particularly near waste sites and mining operations, increases human health risks and poses harm to our ecological and economic wellbeing.
-With vulnerable communities disproportionately impacted, stringent safety measures and environmental justice initiatives are more important than ever.
+Radioactive and toxic exposure in Utah, particularly near waste sites and mining operations, increases human health risks and poses harm to our ecological and economic wellbeing.
+All of Utah is at risk of exposure, with vulnerable and rural communities disproportionately impacted.
+This means that stringent safety measures and environmental health initiatives to protect our communities and homes are more important than ever.

-- Exposure to radioactive materials – like those found in nuclear waste and radon gas – increases the risk of cancers, including lung and thyroid cancer.
+• Exposure to radioactive materials – like those found in nuclear fallout, radioactive waste, and radon gas – increases the risk of cancers, including lung and thyroid cancer.
+This can be seen in Utah’s Downwinder population.

-- Heavy metals and toxic chemicals from mining activities can lead to respiratory issues, kidney damage, and neurological disorders.
-Children and the elderly are especially vulnerable.
+• Heavy metals and toxic chemicals from mining and industrial activities can lead to respiratory issues, kidney damage, and neurological disorders.
+Children and our elders are especially vulnerable.

-- The long-term health effects of chronic exposure to toxics include genetic mutations and reproductive issues, thus emphasizing the need for stringent safety measures and monitoring to protect public health.
+• The chronic health effects of long-term exposure to toxics include genetic mutations and reproductive issues, thus emphasizing the need for stringent safety measures and monitoring to protect public health.

-Radioactive materials can persist in the environment for thousands of years, causing long-term ecological damage that degrades natural ecosystems.
+• Radioactive and toxic materials can persist in the environment for thousands of years, causing long-term ecological damage that degrades natural environments.

-The transportation of nuclear waste through Utah raises significant concerns about potential spills, which could lead to widespread contamination and long-lasting environmental harm.
+• The transportation of nuclear waste through Utah raises significant concerns about emergency response to accidents and spills, which lead to widespread contamination and long-lasting environmental harm.

-- While the reactor site may be small, uranium mining, waste storage, evacuation zones, and contamination areas greatly increase nuclear’s true fiscal cost to taxpayers.
+• Some proposed reactor sites may be small, however uranium mining, waste storage, evacuation zones, and contamination areas greatly increase the nuclear industry’s footprint and true fiscal cost to taxpayers.

 Inequity in Environmental and Health Effects

-Nuclear waste presents its own challenges.
-Communities living near reactors are affected by the entire nuclear fuel chain: from mining and milling, to transport and decommissioning.
-There is also no national solution for storing nuclear waste.
+Nuclear energy presents its own challenges.
+Communities across the state can be affected by the entire nuclear fuel chain: from mining and milling, transportation of materials, and living near reactors, to waste storage and decommissioning.
+Currently, there is also no national solution for storing high-level nuclear waste.
 Spent fuel rods and other toxic byproducts remain hazardous for thousands of years: far outlasting the reactors themselves.
-Consequently, communities sitting adjacent to nuclear reactors can be stuck with highly radioactive waste for decades or even centuries.
+Communities living adjacent to nuclear reactors can be stuck with toxic and radioactive waste for decades or even centuries: a problem we have yet to solve.

 OUR GOAL AND PROGRAMS

-We recognize that radioactive waste from the nuclear energy fuel chain and toxic materials pose an environmental and public health crisis in tandem with our climate crisis.
+We recognize that toxic and radioactive materials from mining, industry, and the nuclear energy fuel chain pose an environmental and public health crisis in tandem with our climate crisis.

-At HEAL Utah, we believe there can be no inclusive clean energy future if we ignore the impacts of extraction: from uranium milling and mining, to the effects of transportation and decommissioning on public health and frontline communities.
-Therefore, we must stand with and protect Utahns facing toxic and radioactive exposures.
+At HEAL Utah, we believe there can be no inclusive clean energy future if we ignore the impacts of extraction: from the mining and milling of minerals like uranium, to the effects of transporting and storing radioactive materials.
+We must stand with frontline communities and protect the public health of all Utahns’ against the threats posed by toxics, radioactive materials, and the nuclear industry.

 Mitigating Radioactive Waste Risks

-HEAL Utah supports policies that prioritize protecting communities from toxic and radioactive waste exposure and compensating those affected.
+HEAL Utah supports policies and regulations that prioritize protecting communities from toxic and radioactive waste exposure.

-- Expanding Compensation for Affected Communities: HEAL Utah is dedicated to extending and expanding the Radiation Exposure Compensation Act to ensure those affected by nuclear testing and uranium mining receive the compensation they deserve amidst rising medical costs.
+• Expanding Compensation for Affected Communities: HEAL Utah is dedicated to extending and expanding the Radiation Exposure Compensation Act (RECA) to ensure those affected by nuclear testing and uranium mining receive the compensation they deserve amidst rising medical costs.

 Creating Safe and Healthy Communities: Protecting Public Health